 |

-has that fresh, invigorating feeling about it along with a romantic atmosphere.
-One gets the feeling that the new owners and staff are not resting on their laurels as sometimes happens in large, long established businesses.
+What sets the Four Seasons Inn apart in my mind is that it has that fresh, invigorating feeling about it along with a romantic atmosphere.
+One gets the feeling that the new owner and his staff are not resting on their laurels as sometimes happens in large, long established businesses.
+They are anxious to please.

 The Four Seasons Inn